prividentity/PrivateIdentity-Oldd/HOME.md

 * **Touchless** Face w/ Mask Recognition using any general-purpose camera (webcams, phones) ≥256kB
 * Enrolls an unlimited number of users (“unlimited gallery size”)
-* Operates in polynomial time irrespective of gallery size
+* Operates in _constant time_ irrespective of gallery size
 * Trained using the Oxford VGGFace2 dataset ethnically balanced with the Asian-Celeb dataset
 * Minimum Imaging Requirements: Face ≥ 224×224 pixels.
 Camera ≥256kB.
 Face images smaller than 224×224 pixels may reduce performance.
 * Massively scalable using elastic, fault-tolerant, load balanced Kubernetes clusters